IBM-Bluemix-Docs/mass-data-migration/copy-data-nfs.md

 # Copying data by using NFS
 {: #copy-data-nfs}

-You can copy data from your Linux-based source server onto a pre-configured storage device by using {{site.data.keyword.mdms_full}}.
+You can copy data onto a {{site.data.keyword.mdms_full}} device by using the Network File System (NFS) protocol.

-The device arrives pre-configured with your IP address, user name, locked storage pool, and Network File System (NFS) share.
+The device arrives pre-configured with your IP address, user name, locked storage pool, and NFS share.

 ## Mounting the NFS share on your source server
 {: #mount-nfs-share}